TheCoolerServer/tcs-framework/README.md

   Sets the amount of tickets of a side.
   **Parameters:**
     * 0 - (side) Whose side you want to set the tickets of.
     * 1 - (number) The number of tickets that the given side should have.
 The number is rounded server-side.

+For the individual tickets template, these are the functions:
+* `TCS_fnc_addTicketsIndividual`
+  Adds an amount of tickets to a player.
+  **Parameters:**
+    * 0 - (number) The ID of the player you want to add tickets to.
+0 can be used to add tickets to everyone.
+You can also use negative numbers to add tickets to everyone but that player.
+    * 1 - (number) The amount of tickets you want to add.
+The number is rounded server-side.
+* `TCS_fnc_setTicketsIndividual`
+  Sets the amount of tickets of a player.
+  **Parameters:**
+    * 0 - 0 - (number) The ID of the player you want to add tickets to.
+0 can be used to add tickets to everyone.
+You can also use negative numbers to add tickets to everyone but that player.
+    * 1 - (number) The number of tickets that the player should have.
+The number is rounded server-side.